Key takeaways

-Wide-Narrow Alley (宽窄巷子, Kuān Zhǎi Xiàng Zi) is the central Chengdu attraction most foreign visitors actually walk away remembering — three parallel restored Qing-dynasty alleys stitched into a single tea-house, snack, and slow-life complex right in the city core.
-It's touristy in the way Beijing's Nanluoguxiang or Shanghai's Xintiandi are touristy, but the tea-house culture is authentically Chengdu — and it's the fastest way to taste “old Chengdu pace” if you only have half a day.
+Wide-Narrow Alley (宽窄巷子, Kuān Zhǎi Xiàng Zi) is the central Chengdu attraction most foreign visitors actually walk away remembering — three parallel restored Qing-dynasty alleys stitched into a single tea-house, snack and slow-life complex right in the city core.
+It is touristy in the way Beijing’s Nanluoguxiang or Shanghai’s Xintiandi are touristy, but the tea-house culture is authentically Chengdu, the architecture is real Qing, and it is the fastest way to taste “old Chengdu pace” if you only have half a day.

 The three alleys: Wide, Narrow, Well

-The complex is built around three parallel east-west alleys, each with a distinct character:
+The complex is built around three parallel east-west lanes, each with a distinct character:

-• Narrow Alley (窄巷子) — quieter, more art galleries and design shops, fewer restaurants.
-The architecture is most authentically preserved here.
-Best for browsing without crowds.
+Quieter — more art galleries and design shops, fewer restaurants.
+The most authentically preserved architecture.Browsing without crowds.

 What to do (and how long it takes)

-• Sichuan opera face-changing show: 90 min, ¥150-300.
-Several courtyard venues nightly at 7:30 pm; book through Trip.com or at the door.
-See our Sichuan opera guide for venue picks.
+~90 min, evening · ¥150–300Courtyard venues run nightly around 7:30pm.
+Book through Trip.com or at the door — see our Sichuan opera guide for venue picks.

 Getting there + practical info